imagej/imagej.github.io/_pages/scripting/jython/examples.md

 To create a script for the GUI, the recommended setup is the following:

 -   Edit and save a file in your favorite text editor.
-If you want ImageJ1 to insert it into the Menu structure, the file must be saved somewhere under ImageJ plugins folder, have an underscore on the name, and a .py extension.
+If you want ImageJ 1.x to insert it into the Menu structure, the file must be saved somewhere under ImageJ plugins folder, have an underscore on the name, and a .py extension.
 -   Run {% include bc path='Plugins | Scripting | Refresh Jython scripts'%} <b>only</b> the very first time after newly creating the file under any folder or subfolder of ImageJ's plugins folder.
 A menu item will appear with its name, from which it can be run.
 -   Keep editing (and saving) the file from your editor.
 Just select the menu item to execute it over and over.
 Or use the {% include bc path='Plugins | Utilities | Find Commands...'%} window to launch it easily (keybinding 'l').